 C. Email Forwarding

-Although the University does not monitor email content routinely, users must not assume that email content will remain private and confidential.
+Although the University does not monitor Email content routinely, users must not assume that Email content will remain private and confidential.
 A user’s expectation of privacy in Emails is defined and limited by the University’s Information Technology Policy.
-Access to email by anyone other than the user may be permitted as described in that Policy.
-In addition, email can be altered or forwarded by a recipient without the sender’s knowledge, may also be discoverable in litigation or may be disclosed to comply with a subpoena.
+Access to Email by anyone other than the user may be permitted as described in that policy or otherwise required by law.
+In addition, Email can be altered or forwarded by a recipient without the sender’s knowledge, and may also be discoverable in litigation or may be disclosed to comply with a subpoena.

-As mentioned above, email is simply another communication technology.
+As mentioned above, Email is a communication technology.
 Any policy of the University that applies to communications also generally applies to Email.
 Use of Email in violation of other University policies is also a violation of this policy.
-See the University of Rochester Acceptable Use Policy [http://www.rochester.edu/it/policy/acceptable.html] for more details.
+See the University of Rochester Acceptable Use Policy https://tech.rochester.edu/policies/acceptable-use-policy/ for more details.

 - Concealment or misrepresentation of names or affiliations (e.g., misrepresenting oneself as another user);

-- Use of email to send spam (unsolicited non-University commercial email);
+- Use of University email to send spam;

 - Use of email to violate the law.